 Throughout the whole district there are places which offer accommodation and good food at the same time as taking you into their interesting past.

 Many of these places have been renovated to give you the best facilities

 and there are many new and recently built buildings offering a wide range and variety of places to stay.

 As well as fully serviced accommodations there are cottages with do-it-yourself

 facilities and many bed-and-breakfast places in the immediate district.

-Check on the accommodation page in the website or, probably right up to date. use gembrookvillage.com
+Check on the accommodation page of the local website www.gembrookvillage.com.au as this should be right up to date.

 Closed from noon on Saturdays and on Sundays and public holidays

 Click on HERE to find the maps, SEE DRAWINGS of some of the beautiful places and wildlife as drawn by artist Leo Buckley.